jameskong098/Fake-Virus-Game/README.md

 ## Disclaimer

 This project is intended for educational purposes only.
 The use of this software for malicious purposes is strictly prohibited.
-The developer assumes no responsibility for any misuse of this software.
+The developers assumes no responsibility for any misuse of this software.

 ## Features